 Making decisions about how to respond to an actual or predicted weather event is very difficult.
 Of course, we want to have students in school whenever possible; however, we also want to keep students and staff safe.

 Our district is very large, spanning 204 square miles.
-Each day, we transport approximately 14,300 students (roughly 70 percent of our 20,500 student population) on more than 700 routes.
+Each day, we transport more than 10,000 students (roughly 55 percent of our 18,500 student population) on 124 routes with 784 bus runs.
 Within that area are elevations ranging from 140 feet to 1,500 feet.
 That means there can be several different climate zones and weather conditions within the District.

 We subscribe to a weather monitoring service that provides detailed forecasts and recommendations for its members.
 We also belong to a regional group of emergency managers and public information officers that shares information about weather situations.
 Any time the weather forecast calls for snow, ice, or freezing rain below 1,500 feet, our Transportation personnel begin driving the roads around 3 a.m. to assess conditions and report back by 4:30 a.m. with their recommendations.
 District staff then analyze all available information—from the actual conditions on the roads and observable weather at the time, to the forecast, predictions, and degree of confidence for weather changes over the course of the school day—and make decisions about how to proceed.